As an Amazon Associate & eBay Partner: we earn from qualifying purchases

 April 15, 2014

-But as for Q1: As mentioned earlier, copper is far more noble than zinc, and will preferentially deposit from a simple salt.
-To counteract that and make brass plating possible, it is necessary to complex the copper with cyanide, to greatly reduce the number of free copper ions available for electrodeposition.
+But for Q1: As mentioned earlier, copper is far more noble than zinc, and will preferentially deposit from a simple salt.
+To counteract that and make brass plating possible, it is necessary to complex the copper with cyanide, to very greatly reduce the number of free copper ions available for electrodeposition.
 Even when this is done, however, it requires careful balancing of all parameters to get a balanced deposit of copper and zinc.
-Your experiment demonstrates that if the voltage is very low, things go out of balance, with the copper too complexed for any of it to deposit; but if you increase the voltage, you overcome the complexing sufficiently to deposit a proportion of zinc.
+Your experiment demonstrates that if the voltage is very low, things go out of balance, with the copper too complexed for any of it to deposit; but if you increase the voltage, you overcome the complexing sufficiently to deposit a proper proportion of copper and zinc.

 It is noted in Lowenheim's "Modern Electroplating" →